 Turn to friends and family members you can trust, and be honest and open about how you’re feeling.

 Sometimes, after a bereavement, the people who are there for us might be the ones we least expect.
-That’s okay; embrace these friendships.
+That’s okay, some people just don’t know what to say; embrace these friendships.
 You deserve kindness and compassion right now.

 Look to support groups and communities that can relate.
 Untangle was built entirely to help you – and others who are grieving – feel less alone at the most difficult times in your life.
 Our community is there for you 24 hours a day, 7 days a week.